Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 A universe of possibilities awaits.
 Until then, keep your eyes on the skies – an email confirmation is orbiting your inbox!

-Tips for UX/UI designer remote interviews
+Tips for remote interviews to hire UI/UX designers

 • Prepare additional tools